-Once you made your selection, a Setup window run the installation automatically.
+Once you make your selection, a Setup window will automatically runs the installation.

-When the copying files is done, make sure you reboot the system to take the installation effect.
+When the files are done copying, make sure you reboot the system to insure that the files are installed correctly.

-4.3 View the User's Manual
+4.4 View the User's Manual

-Insert the attached CD into your CD-ROM drive and the CD AutoRun screen should appear.
-If the AutoRun screen does not appear, double click on AutoRun icon in My Computer to bring up Shuttle Mainboard Software Setup screen.
+Insert the attached CD into your CD-ROM drive, and the CD AutoRun screen should appear.
+If the AutoRun screen does not appear, double click on Autorun icon in My Computer to bring up Shuttle Mainboard Software Setup screen.

-Select using your pointing device (e.g. mouse) on the "Manual" bar.
+Select the item using your pointing device (e.g. mouse) on the "Manual;abar.

-Then Online Information windows will appear on your screen.
-Click on the "Install Acrobe Reader" bar if you need to install acrobe reader.
+Then Online Information windows will appear on the screen.
+Click on the "Install Acrobe Readeriabar if you need to install acrobe reader.